Agents

 1. When developing tasks and datasets it’s convenient to have a ready made agent that you know that will competently navigate your task.

-2. When developing custom agents, it’s a good idea to start out with an idea of how the model performs using its native planning and eliciatation capabilities.
+2. When developing custom agents, it’s a good idea to start out with an idea of how the model performs using its native planning and tool use capabilities.
 The basic agent is a good way to establish this baseline.

 3. It provides a sound basis for comparison of the native agentic capabilities of models both over time and across providers.

-Note that when using the basic agent you should always set a max_messages so that there is some termination point if the model gets off track or stuck in a loop.
+Note that when using the basic agent you should always set a message_limit or token_limit so that there is some termination point if the model gets off track or stuck in a loop.

 Example

-Here is an example use of basic_agent() as the plan for a CTF evaluation:
+Here is an example use of basic_agent() as the solver for a CTF evaluation:

 from inspect_ai import Task, task